chilts/12factor-config/README.md

 should specify everything it needs and nothing should be dependent on being a particular environment (such as 'development', 'testing', 'staging' or 'production').

-NOTE 2 : This package is considered stable so the fact that there are few commits these days is no sign of inactivity, just stability.
+Note 2 : This package is considered stable so the fact that there are few commits these days is no sign of inactivity, just stability.
 Please use and submit PRs for bugs.
 New features will be considered too.